Fourier transform: Analysis of differential equations

 This is equivalent to requiring ŷ(ξ, f) = 0 unless ξ = ±f.
-Right away, this explains why the choice of elementary solutions we made earlier worked so well: obviously f̂ = δ(ξ ± f) will be solutions.
+Right away, this explains why the choice of elementary solutions we made earlier worked so well: obviously ŷ = δ(ξ ± f) will be solutions.
 Applying Fourier inversion to these delta functions, we obtain the elementary solutions we picked earlier.
-But from the higher point of view, one does not pick elementary solutions, but rather considers the space of all distributions which are supported on the (degenerate) conic ξ − f = 0.
+But from the higher point of view, one does not pick elementary solutions, but rather considers the space of all distributions that are supported on the (degenerate) conic ξ − f = 0.